 Neill Pickard Q.S.M.
 B.A.
 Hons (French) (Cant) B.A.
 (Education) (Cant) Dip.
 Ed.
 (Massey & Cant) Dip.
 Tchg.
 (ChCh Teachers’ College)

 C.P.I.T. (now ARA), Lecturer Emeritus, retired in 2003 as Head of Jazz within the Faculty of Humanities at the Christchurch Polytechnic Institute of Technology.
-Tutor at the C.P.I.T. since 1979 having taught in the following areas: French, English as a Second Language, Japanese, Communication Studies, Office Systems, Hospitality, Maori Studies, Broadcasting Studies, Staff Education, and the South Island Tutor Training Unit for South Island Polytechnics.
+Tutor at the C.P.I.T. since 1979, having taught in the following areas: French, English as a Second Language, Japanese, Communication Studies, Office Systems, Hospitality, Maori Studies, Broadcasting Studies, Staff Education, and the South Island Tutor Training Unit for South Island Polytechnics.

-In charge of the Executant Performance portfolio since arriving at the Polytechnic in 1979 and instrumental in setting up the Jazz Diploma programme (which began in 1991 developing into a Bachelor of Music Arts degree at CPIT), the Circo-Arts programme, which began in 1995, the Certificate in Contemporary Music, which began in July, 1998 and the Diploma in Commercial Music which began in 2003 and is now an integral part of the Bachelor of Musical Arts degree.
+In charge of the Executant Performance portfolio since arriving at the Polytechnic in 1979 and instrumental in setting up the Jazz Diploma programme (which began in 1991 developing into a Bachelor of Music Arts degree at CPIT), the Circo-Arts programme, which began in 1995, the Certificate in Contemporary Music, which began in July 1998 and the Diploma in Commercial Music which began in 2003 and is now an integral part of the Bachelor of Musical Arts degree.

 Up to 2012, taught night class Jazz History and Appreciation courses, Stages I and II Jazz History in the Bachelor of Musical Arts at the C.P.I.T., in addition to the stage 1 Jazz History course ‘Rags to Swing’ (MUSI 109/AMST 112) at the University of Canterbury.
-From 2004 has taught junior French, ESOL & Music Option classes at Burnside High School.
+Since 2004 has taught junior French, ESOL & Music Option classes at Burnside High School.
 Retired in 2018.

 Peter Adams is an Associate Professor of Music at Otago University and a well-known conductor, composer and clarinettist.
-Peter has built up a fine reputation as a musical leader in the community working with many local musical organisations (including City Choir Dunedin, Opera Otago, St Kilda Brass, Dunedin Symphony Orchestra and Dunedin Youth Orchestra) and has also guest conducted all around New Zealand and Australia with orchestras, brass bands and choirs.
+Peter has built up a fine reputation as a musical leader in the community, working with many local musical organisations (including City Choir Dunedin, Opera Otago, St Kilda Brass, Dunedin Symphony Orchestra and Dunedin Youth Orchestra) and has also guest conducted all around New Zealand and Australia with orchestras, brass bands and choirs.

-Peter is something of a specialist in conducting young people: he has been musical director of the National Youth Brass Band of New Zealand, the Waitaki Summer Music School, the Auckland Philharmonia Summer School, the South Island Youth Orchestra, and the NZ Secondary Schools Symphony Orchestra.
+Peter is a specialist in conducting young people: he has been musical director of the National Youth Brass Band of New Zealand, the Waitaki Summer Music School, the Auckland Philharmonia Summer School, the South Island Youth Orchestra, and the NZ Secondary Schools Symphony Orchestra.